SoftwareBrothers/adminjs-dev/docs-src/tutorials/features.md

 export { feature }
 ```

-As you can see, in the example above, you have to take care of merging previous options,
+As you can see, in the example above, that you have to take care of merging previous options,
 which could be problematic.

 Fortunately AdminBro gives you the helper functions for that: